Akechi Mitsuhide: Honnō-ji Incident

 In 1582, Mitsuhide was ordered by Nobunaga to march west to assist Hashiba Hideyoshi who was at that time fighting the Mōri clan.
 Ignoring his orders, Mitsuhide assembled an army of 13,000 soldiers and moved against Nobunaga's position at Honnō-ji.
 On June 21, Mitsuhide was quoted as saying, "The enemy is at Honnō-ji!"
 His army surrounded the temple and eventually set it on fire.
 Oda Nobunaga was killed either during the fighting, or by his own hand.
-Nobunaga's son, Oda Nobutada, fled the scene, but was surrounded at Nijō Castle and killed.
+Nobunaga's son, Oda Nobutada, fled the scene, but was surrounded at Nijō Shin Gosho, a fortified imperial villa near today's Nijō Castle, and killed.
 Despite not killing Nobunaga personally, Mitsuhide claimed responsibility for his death.
+Neither Nobunaga's nor Nobutada's bodies were ever found.

-Mitsuhide's betrayal of the Oda shocked the capital, and he was forced to move quickly to secure his position.
+Mitsuhide's betrayal of Nobunaga shocked the capital, and he was forced to move quickly to secure his position.
 Mitsuhide looted Azuchi castle to reward his men and maintain their loyalty.
 Mitsuhide attempted to make gestures of friendship to a panicked Imperial Court; he also made many attempts to win over the other clans, but to no avail.

-Meanwhile, Hosokawa Fujitaka, to whom he was related through marriage, quickly cut ties with him, as well as Tsutsui Junkei, who refused to take Akechi's side, and half-heartedly supported Hideyoshi.
+Meanwhile, Hosokawa Fujitaka, to whom he was related through marriage, quickly cut ties with him, and Tsutsui Junkei refused to side with him and half-heartedly supported Hideyoshi.
+Tetsuo Owada argues that Mitsuhide was hindered in his efforts to consolidate power by his inability to recover the heads of Nobunaga and Nobutada following the attacks, which caused many daimyō lords to doubt his success, while Hideyoshi managed to spin propaganda that Nobunaga was still alive and had escaped the assassination attempt.
+This undermined Mitsuhide's reputation, and most of Nobunaga's vassals and allies waited for his return instead of accepting Mitsuhide's invitation to join him.